svgeesus/EuroMPE/Duophonic/performance-dac.md

 **DAC8168C** (or DAC8168ICPW  seems more available) octal 14-bit DAC (TSSOP-16, $27.26) much better offsets ±1 / ±4 mV.

+(_Note to self:_ This is the 14-bit version of the DAC8568 which I used in another  (mainly through-hole) project, OctalDAC wavemix).

 ![DAC](./img/DAC8168-14-pinout.png)

 ## Power